starlitriver/starlitriver.github.io/content/mathematics/how to evaluate trig functions with sum and difference identities.md

 permalink:
 ---

-the sum and difference [[list of trigonometric identities|trig identities]] are useful in evaluating more stuff
+the sum and difference [[trig identity|trig identities]] are useful in evaluating more stuff

 the proof for these are quite intense, better not to worry